xuankimtran/docs-1/pages/katalon-studio/docs/mobile-wait-for-element-not-present.md

 ---
 ## Description

-Wait for the given element to NOT present (appear) within the given time (in seconds).
+Wait for the given element to NOT be present within the given time (in seconds).

 >**Requirements**:
 >